 Can Old Concrete Be Stained?

-Acid stains are colored washes that soak into the pores of your concrete.
-Stains aren’t a surface covering like paint.
-If the stain can’t soak into your concrete’s pores then it won’t cover as intended.
-This means that old concrete can’t be sealed, coated with epoxy, dirty, or painted when you stain it.
-The effectiveness of stain has nothing to with the age of the concrete, it’s about the concrete’s condition.
+Concrete stains are colored washes that soak into the pores of your concrete.
+They’re not a surface covering like paint.
+If the stain can’t soak into your concrete’s pores, then it won’t cover as intended.
+So before staining, clean the concrete of all gunk, debris, dirt, grease, etc.

 Concrete Stain Is Permanent